What's your process of working with a new student?

 Do you save your lesson notes?

 Yes, of course.
 All virtual lesson notes are saved as PDFs.
-All files are uploaded to a private Google Classroom, so the student will have unlimited on-demand access to the lesson materials wherever they are.
+All files are uploaded to a private Google Classroom, so students will have unlimited on-demand access to the lesson notes wherever they are.

 How much do you charge?